Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 Under this policy, bias is defined as a tendency, inclination, or prejudice toward/against someone based on a protected characteristic.
 Stereotypes based on protected status will not be allowed to influence the formal grievance process.
 Evidence of bias impacting the formal grievance process will serve as a potential basis for appeal following a formal hearing.

-Title IX Coordinator, Equity Administrator, investigators, hearing officers, appellate officers, and any person who facilitates an informal resolution process will receive training on the definition of discrimination, harassment, sexual misconduct and retaliation, the scope of the University’s education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable to their individual role, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+Title IX Coordinator, Equity Administrator, investigators, hearing officers, appellate officers, and any person who facilitates an informal resolution process will receive training on the definition of discrimination, harassment, sexual misconduct, or retaliation, the scope of the University’s education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable to their individual role, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

-While the University encourages all good faith complaints of discrimination, harassment, sexual misconduct and retaliation, the University has the responsibility to balance the rights of all parties.
+While the University encourages all good faith complaints of discrimination, harassment, sexual misconduct or retaliation, the University has the responsibility to balance the rights of all parties.
 Lack of evidence sufficient to conclude responsibility does not necessarily imply that the allegations were unfounded, false, or made in bad faith.
 An allegation may be true and lack sufficient evidence to meet a standard of evidence proving responsibility, or an allegation may be inaccurate but not intentionally falsified.

-If the University's investigation reveals that a party made a bad faith false complaint, the complaint was intentionally malicious to gain personal benefit, or to intentionally misuse the policy to address matters not related to sexual misconduct, discrimination, harassment or retaliation, the complaint will be dismissed, and the person who filed or otherwise participated in the knowingly false complaint may be subject to discipline.
+If the University's investigation reveals that a party made a bad faith false complaint, the complaint was intentionally malicious to gain personal benefit, or to intentionally misuse the policy to address matters not related to discrimination, harassment, sexual misconduct, or retaliation, the complaint will be dismissed, and the person who filed or otherwise participated in the knowingly false complaint may be subject to discipline.

 The University strictly prohibits retaliation against any person for making any good faith report under this policy.
-This includes peer retaliation.
 Involved parties may not interfere with any right or privilege secured by this policy or retaliate against an individual who has engaged in protected conduct, to include that they made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this part.

 Examples of retaliation include, but are not limited to, intimidation, threats, coercion, or discrimination if based on the underlying protected conduct.
 Any person who engages in such retaliation shall be subject to disciplinary action, up to and including expulsion or termination of employment.